Goals of Readium Mobile

 In order to demonstrate the capabilities of each toolkit, EDRLab has also led the development of two “test apps”:

-- R2 Reader iOS which can be installed on an iOS device from the Apple App Store, there.
+- R2 Reader iOS which can be installed on an iOS device from Testflight via a self-invite link.

-- R2 Reader Android which can be installed on an Android device from the Google Play Store, there.
+- R2 Reader Android which can be installed on an Android device from the Google Play Store Test section via a self-invite link.

-These apps, again, are created for testing purpose by potential users of the Readium Mobile toolkits, i.e. developers.
-However they are both LCP compliant and are a testbed for developing a proper accessibility of mobile reading apps.
+These apps, again, are developed for testing purpose by the potential users of the Readium Mobile toolkits, i.e. developers.
+However these are generic reading applications, with a file import mechanism and a proper management of OPDS feeds.
+They are also both LCP compliant and highlight reading app best practices, including the accessibility of mobile applications.

 Such developments have been possible thanks to the financial involvement of the EDRLab founding members.
 Please help us pursue this development, fund EDRLab.